yusufkoca0/website/src/content/posts/poems/forest.md

 The first trees I met greeted me with a gentle bow. <br>
 Barks covered in countless prayers of my kind. <br>
-Leaves hushed in harmony of a gentle mother. <br>
+Leaves hushed in harmony of a delicate mother. <br>
 Subtle and gentle voices lingered in my mind. <br>
 It was its way to confess, to mutter.